 How is ndSync activity logged by NetDocuments?

 Starting in version 17.2, edits and downloads performed using ndSync will be recorded in the Consolidated Activity Log.
 When syncing a folder or filter, the sync will not be recorded in the History of the folder or filter.
 When a document is synced, a download entry is recorded in the document’s History.

-Can I only choose which content to sync from the ndSync application?
+Can I choose which content to sync from the ndSync application?

 You can choose which content to sync (or unsync) from any installation of the ndSync application or from the NetDocuments web site.
 All of these locations will hold the same set of content to be synced.